 - Dr Valeria Skafida

-- Lecturer in Quantitative Social Policy, Q-Step; Programme Director of MSc Policy Studies & MSc Comparative Public Policy
+- Lecturer in Social Policy - University of Edinburgh Q-Step Centre Director; School Deputy Director of Quantitative Methods; Programme Director of MSc Policy Studies & MSc Comparative Public Policy

 School of Social and Political Science